cfengine/documentation/reference/functions/findfiles_up.markdown

 local filesystem by searching up the directory tree from a given absolute path `path`.
 The function searches at moast `level` levels of directories or until the root directory is reached.
 Argument `level` defaults to `inf` if not specified.
-The function returnes a list of files as a data array where the first element _(element 0)_ and the last element _(element N)_ is first and last file or directory found respectivly.
+The function returns a list of files as a data array where the first element _(element 0)_ and the last element _(element N)_ is first and last file or directory found respectively.

 Note that glob patterns are not regular expressions.
 They match like Unix
 shells: